ESG – Environmental, Social & Governance

 These are about how companies are governed and managed.
 This includes transparency, ethics and responsibility towards shareholders.

-Example: Having an independent board of directors or clear reporting of financial information.
+Example: Having an independent board or clear reporting of financial information.

 ESG is not just a trend, but a necessity for long-term success.
 Companies that integrate ESG aspects into their business strategies can create value for shareholders, society and the environment.
 It is a way to balance financial profitability with social responsibility and environmental concerns.